Journalism & Risk Society

 -excellent -Excellent - A Comprehensive knowledge Detailed understanding * Extensive background study Highly focussed answer and well structured Logically presented and defended arguments No factual/computational errors Original interpretation * New links between topics are developed New approach to a problem Excellent presentation with very accurate communication

 - Analyse the communicative problems and opportunities across different journalistic forms and genres presented by a range of contemporary risk issues;

 - Evaluate and assess empirical and theoretical literature on risk communication and journalism;

-- Understand critically the sociological concepts of risk and trust;
+- Examine the sociological concepts of risk and trust;

 - Identify and analyse existing risk communication problems apparent in the world today.

 In small groups you will co-lead a seminar and discuss a set of pre-arranged seminar questions, detailed in the Module Guide.
 This will take place across the semester in specified seminar slots.
 Preparation will include in-depth assessment of the set weekly reading, contextual reading and development of activities or tasks to engage the seminar group (e.g. you might bring in or create an artefact (e.g. a media text) to stimulate discussion; you might divide the wider seminar group into smaller sub-groups and set them a mini-task).
 N.b. this is not meant to be a presentation.
 The goal is to use engagement activities so that fellow students debate, explore, create and develop insight into the issues of the week.
 The livelier and more engaging the better!
 However, you will have prepared, read around the topic, found good examples to explain ideas simply.
 In leading the seminar, your group will show comprehension of academic treatment of the topic.
 Working in groups, you will receive a group mark.
 The group will have the final say on how marks are distributed across the group - if everyone has contributed equally, you will all get the same mark.